lilyosah/tech-knowledgebase/Rails Views.md

 	- One [[Rails Controllers]] may have several views, named after the controller methods
 - Found in `app/views/[plural lowercase model]/index.html.erb`

+❗ Make sure to not do too much code here, it should be handled in the [[Rails Controllers]]
 #📌  *Add bit about which one interpolates and which does not show result of code*